In this chapter we will cover some techniques and options that you can use to improve your testing experience

 Depending on the environment, you may choose which tests are to be executed.

-For example, you might need some tests to be only executed in Firefox, and some tests only in Chrome.
+For example, you might need some tests to be executed in Firefox only, and some tests in Chrome only.

 The desired environments can be specified with the